fschutt/azul/README.md

 ## License

 This library is MIT-licensed.
-It was developed by [Maps4Print](http://maps4print.com/), for quickly prototyping and producing desktop GUI cross-platform applications, such as vector or photo editors.
+It was developed by [Maps4Print](https://maps4print.com/), for quickly producing desktop-based cartography and geospatial mapping GUI applications, as well as vector or photo editors.

-For licensing questions, please contact opensource@maps4print.com